Robot Monitor Widget UX.UI Design

 Unveiling public feedback

 The final prototype was demonstrated to onsite attendees in tech fair and team visits.
-We got a great attention to new potential robotic line with integration with current product features
+We got a great attention to a potential new robotics line integrated with current product features.

 REFLECTION